bayesiancook/bayescode/doc/refactoring_guidelines.md

 * If a suffstat provides several summary values (e.g. `count` and `beta` for omega path suffstats) they should declare a struct with all summary values.
   * this struct should provide an equality operator (i.e. `operator==`);
   * this struct is meant to be copied; if summary values are expensive to copy then the struct should hold references to the values instead.
-* The suffstat object must inherit from `SuffstatInterface<T>` where T is the summary value struct (or just the value type if there is a single value).
+* The suffstat object must inherit from `Proxy<T>` where T is the summary value struct (or just the value type if there is a single value).
   * member functions `T _get()` and `void gather()` must be provided;
   * both should have the `final` keyword;
   * the suffstat object itself should be final;